sukrugumustas/TrianglePerimeterPython/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues or submit pull requests for any improvements or bug fixes.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/sukrugumustas/TrianglePerimeterPython/blob/main/LICENSE) file for details.